nubDotDev/HackUMass10/README.md

 ## 3] The Chrome extension side
-Our chrome extesion shall send all the paragraphs and block quotes to our server (through a post request utilizing the fetch module of node) and get back their positivity/negativity stored in an array in JSON format.
-Using this information in conjunction with the negativity threshold the extension shall blur our the paragraphs and block quotes meeting the required conditions.
+Our chrome extesion shall send all the paragraphs and block quotes to our server (through a post request utilizing the fetch module of node) and get back their positivity/negativity.
+Using this information in conjunction with the negativity threshold the extension shall blur out the paragraphs and block quotes meeting the required conditions.

+The threshold is defined with the help of a slider.
+Our slider has 5 levels with a lower value(1) translating to blurring only the most negative paragraphs and block quotes and a higher value(5) translating to blurring even areas that have a low negativity score.